 Not everything was peaches and cream on the airwaves though, and once in a while we got into disputes with other CB'ers.
 Most of our detractors came from the "adult" channels who somehow felt that, because we were kids, we didnít belong on the radio.
 These disputes usually started over bleed over and then usually escalated into heated debates over who had what right to talk on which channel, and things like that.
 It was surprising how these little squabbles brought out the lack of maturity in people who should've been above that.
 I mean, we were the kids, we had an excuse.

 1975 continued the slow evolution and growth of our group, and my growing thirst for knowledge of all things R.F..
 Experimentation was the name of the game, although having a tube rig with high voltages present, meant more than my fair share of electrical shocks (Ouch!).
 I quite accidentally stumbled on that little quirk in receiver images which allows you to swap the transmit and receive crystals in walkie-talkies, yet still communicate on an out of band image frequency.
 It didn't take long to figure out how to apply that same technique to the synthesizer mixer crystals in a 23 channel CB radio, and we soon had some "private" channels.
 Those were the channels where you went to plot against rival channel groups, or to escape a determined jammer.
 It was also during this time that I built the "bicycle mobile".
 That bike setup could talk over 5 miles, and was quite a novelty among the locals for its uniqueness.
 Eventually, I was offered a trade.
-The bike setup (minus the bike itself) for a Contex 6706 75 watt linear amplifier (sorry FCC!).
-I was still having occasional feuds with Uncle Albert and, thanks to the growing popularity of the CB hobby, there was an increasing amount of carrier throwers, would-be channel masters, and a few idiots with egos larger than brains.
+The bike setup (minus the bike itself) for a Contex 6706 65 watt linear amplifier (sorry FCC!).
+I was still having occasional feuds with Uncle Albert and, thanks to the growing popularity of the CB hobby, there was an increasing number of carrier throwers, would-be channel masters, and a few idiots with egos larger than brains.
 So I wanted an edge, and I took my first step down the path toward the dark side of illegal amp use.
 The new found power boost also led to my first taste of "skip" talking.
 I had constructed a 1/2 wave wire dipole and strung it across the corners of my room and, with the aid of the Contex amp, used it to talk to a station in Kentucky.
 I would make several more skip contacts, but grew bored with it quickly.
 I was much more comfortable, and preferred talking with the people local to me whom I knew, rather than trying to find common ground with strangers.

-Around September 1975, most of the truckers moved from Channel 10 up to Channel 19, in order to align with the west coast truckers who were already using 19.
-Our group took advantage of this to move from the increasingly hostile and crowded Channel 11, down to the now quiet Channel 10.
+Around September of 1975, most of the truckers moved from Channel 10 up to Channel 19, in order to align with the west coast truckers who were already using 19.
+Our group took advantage of this opportunity to move from the increasingly hostile and crowded Channel 11, down to the now quiet Channel 10.
 For several weeks we would have to send an occasional stray trucker up to 19, but it was still much quieter than Channel 11 had become.
-Running on Channel 10 was not without its problems though, as we started getting grief from local REACT stations complaining about bleed over onto Channel 9, as well as from a more distant co-channel group (See this story).
+Running on Channel 10 was not without its problems though, as we started getting grief from local REACT stations complaining about bleed over onto Channel 9, (See this story), as well as an occasional "squatter" group looking to set up shop.
 Our group changed little for the next 6 or 7 months.
 Shadow, Blue Bandit, Uncle Albert, Big Al, Cougar, and a few others were still going strong along with some newcomers, like Cheetah, Gumshoe, LIM, Frogman, Tigershark, Rubberband, and Blonde Beauty.
 Most of our group would start to lose interest over the next year and either become "part timers" or would get out altogether.
 Some moved on to other channels.
 I however, was still captivated by the technology and learning all I could about it, and had no desire to quit.
 Still relentlessly experimenting, I managed to build a simple "slider" for the Comstat.
 Made from a old radio tuning capacitor and a coil of wire wrapped around a BIC pen, this thing allowed me to drop about 3 channels, which gave me access to the RC channels as well as a few below Channel 1.
 I was never afraid to try something far-out.
 What the heck, the worst that could happen is that it wouldn't work.
 I also "invented" the poor man's reverb, which could sound as good (or poorly depending on your perspective) as some of those cheesy "echo mikes" which they now sell.
 My antennas also changed over the years, from my original 2nd hand Radio Shack 1/2 wave, to an Avanti Astro Plane (Didn't work well at the height I was forced to keep it at), then to a Hustler Trumpet 5/8th wave, and then eventually a 3-element beam.
 The beam would later come crashing down in an ice storm in 1978 and the Trumpet returned to the top of the mast for a bit.

 1976 started off with more of the same.
 I soon had to face the reality that most of my ever increasing "projects", demanded a certain amount of capital.
 Because of my limited disposable income, I soon learned the fine art of horse trading.
 I also started to earn a fair amount of money by doing repair and modification work for the locals in our area.
 I studied the circuitry of the Contex amplifier and managed to build another from surplus parts out of my tech school electronics class.
 I then traded that amp to Dead Soldier for an SBE Cortez mobile rig.
 I also bought my first SSB radio, a Radio Shack TRC-47 mobile rig for $50 from another kid in tech school.
 This radio had a fried final and a few other problems.
 I replaced the final and soon had my first taste of SSB.
 I got an "Echo Charlie" (The semi-local SSB club in the east) number (2632) so I could be "in" with the group who dominated Channel 16 (The only "official" SSB channel at the time) lower.
 Back in those days, if you didnít have a "number", most of the guys wouldnít talk to you (Institutionalized snobbery).
 Due to a damaged audio transformer, the TRC-47 would not modulate over about 20% on AM.
 So I ended up simply using the '47 on SSB, and then switching to either my Comstat or the SBE for AM talking.
 One of the locals had recently taken a lightning strike, which had wiped out his Midland 13-885 SSB base.
 His homeowner's insurance money had bought him a new Royce 640 base, and he was casually trying to repair the Midland.
 But he also wanted a sideband radio for his car, so he soon offered to trade me the Midland for my TRC-47, and I jumped on it.
 It turns out, the Midland only had fried audio transistors and a blown regulator in the power supply.
 So in less than a week, I had a really good talking AM/SSB radio, with a clock, and a huge S-meter.
 That Midland would scream!
 To say it was loud and proud was an understatement.
 Even on a stock mike it was loud, so imagine what a D-104 would make it do.
 So now I had a great SSB radio, but I still spent most of my time on AM, since not everyone in our group had SSB.
 Also, the regular Channel 16 sidebanders in my area were a lot like (wannabee) hams.
 Serious, very rigid, straight laced, and definitely too mature and uptight for the antics that our mostly teenaged group liked to play.
 If you liked getting a tongue lashing, all you had to do was use a handle instead of a "personal", or use the 10-code instead of the ham radio-based "Q"-code (Which was often used incorrectly anyway).
 For these reasons, we never really felt comfortable on Channel 16 SSB, so we didn't hang around there.
 Operating SSB on any other channel was bound to elicit complaints from AM operators though, as back then only channel 16 (and in some cases 17) were "allocated" (by gentleman's agreement) for SSB use.
 We would use sideband occasionally on our home channel but more as a quick way to tell someone something "secret" that you didn't want non-SSB'ers to hear, or as a defense against unwanted intruders, who normally had AM-only rigs.
 When one or more of these troublemakers would show up, and we weren't able to talk over them on AM, we'd either switch to a "private" channel, or would go to sideband, slide the clarifier off of center slot, and talk until the sideband noise would drive the clowns away.
 It was fairly effective, but I used to chuckle at the irony.
 There we would be, talking away using sideband our own home channel, for whatever the reason, and without fail, someone from some other channel would jump in there just to give us grief for talking on sideband (on our own channel!) on an "AM" channel.
 Whatever happened to minding one's own business?